biosafetylvl5/brassy/sphinx/source/using-brassy.rst

 Default template
 ^^^^^^^^^^^^^^^^

-The default template is shown below with annotations marking which lines are category-level and which are entry-level in the ``entry`` section:
+Here is the default template.
+It is shown with annotations marking which lines are category-level and which are entry-level in the ``entry`` section:

 .. code-block:: yaml